visrealm/pico9918/core/test/suite/README.md

 # The renderer's suite

-111 scenes, five property suites and a 22.9 M-instruction TMS9900 GPU program, each compared against a committed reference.
+111 scenes, five property suites and two TMS9900 GPU programs - one of them 22.9 M instructions - each compared against a committed reference.
 It asserts what the library computes and never what it cost.

 ## Running it